 - How much has been added to or taken away from the manor?

 - How much was the whole worth (1066) and how much now (1086)?

 - How much had or has each Freeman and each Sokeman?

 - And whether more can be had than is had (in other words, can the manor raise more tax revenue)?

-The answers to these questions were given for three different times.
-Answers were required for the time during Edward the Confessor’s reign, when William gave the land to the landowner, and what it is worth now (1086).
+The answers to these questions were given three different times.
+Answers were required for the time during Edward the Confessor’s reign when William gave the land to the landowner, and what it is worth now (1086).

 Why is it called the Domesday Book?

 When it was first commissioned, the survey was not called the Domesday Book.
-It became known as Domesday because of a play on words relating it to doomsday, the day of final judgement in the Christian religion.
-The information that the survey collected was so complete that it was compared to the information and judgement made on doomsday.
+It became known as Domesday because of a play on words relating it to doomsday, the day of final judgment in the Christian religion.
+The information that the survey collected was so complete that it was compared to the information and judgment made on doomsday.